-ScyllaDB is a column-oriented NoSQL database that provides a dynamic schema for unstructured data.
+ScyllaDB, the fastest NoSQL database, is a column-oriented NoSQL database that provides a dynamic schema for unstructured data.
 ScyllaDB lets users add more columns and data types after initial creation of the table.

-ScyllaDB is a open source NoSQL database that uses the Cassandra Query Language (CQL), along with ScyllaDB-specific extensions to CQL.
+ScyllaDB is an open source NoSQL database that uses the Cassandra Query Language (CQL), along with ScyllaDB-specific extensions to CQL.
 It is similar to Structured Query Language (SQL) common in relational database management systems (RDBMS) in that it describes data organized into tables, by columns and rows.
 CQL differs from relational databases in that, though ScyllaDB does support multiple tables, it does not support JOIN operations between its tables.

 Instead of the B-tree format common in traditional RDBMS, ScyllaDB uses a log-structured merge tree (LSM tree) storage engine that is more efficient for storing sparse data.
 This column-oriented data structure enables creation and management of wide rows, which is why ScyllaDB can be classified as one of the graph databases or wide column stores.

 ScyllaDB can be used in conjunction with other SQL or NoSQL databases and become part of broader data ecosystems through integration with open source platforms like Apache Kafka and Apache Spark.
 ScyllaDB Cloud is a fully managed NoSQL DBaaS offering that gives you access to fully managed ScyllaDB clusters with automatic backup, repairs, performance optimization, security hardening, 24*7 maintenance and support.
 All for a fraction of the cost of other DBaaS providers.